-Patient will be free from pain and infection; patient will have adequate nutritional intake and hydration; patient will maintain adequate respiratory status
+The patient will be free from pain and infection; the patient will have adequate nutritional intake and hydration; the patient will maintain the adequate respiratory status

-Get baseline to determine if interventions are effective.
-Assess for fever which can lead to tachycardia, tachypnea and elevated blood pressure
+Get a baseline to determine if interventions are effective.
+Assess for fever which can lead to tachycardia, tachypnea, and elevated blood pressure

 Throat pain in children often causes them to refuse food and drink because swallowing is painful.
 Note mucous membranes.